antoinebqt/PER2023-045/README.md

 ---

-### Requirements
+### Technologies
-- 16 CPU
-- 16 GB RAM
 - Docker
-- Kubernetes
+- Kubernetes (MiniKube, K3s)
 - Kafka
 - Ansible
+- Prometheus
+- Grafana
+- Python
+- Helm

 ---

 ### Project structure
-- [ansible](https://github.com/antoinebqt/TER/tree/master/ansible) folder which contains the `.yaml` files to automatically deploy the the application, the Kafka cluster, Prometheus and Grafana
+- [ansible](https://github.com/antoinebqt/TER/tree/master/ansible) folder which contains the `.yaml` files to automatically deploy the application and its environment
-- [kubernetes](https://github.com/antoinebqt/TER/tree/master/kubernetes) folder which contains the `.yaml` files to deploy all of the kubernetes ressources
+- [kubernetes](https://github.com/antoinebqt/TER/tree/master/kubernetes) folder which contains the `.yaml` files used by the Ansible scripts to deploy all the Kubernetes ressources
-- [scripts](https://github.com/antoinebqt/TER/tree/master/scripts) contains `.sh` files using Ansible commands:
+- [scripts](https://github.com/antoinebqt/TER/tree/master/scripts) folder which contains the following `.sh` files:
+  - `chmodAll.sh`: give the execution rights to all the scripts
+  - `deploy-k3s-cluster.sh`: deploy a K3s cluster on a list of hosts
+  - `deployEnv.sh`: deploy all the environment needed for the application
+  - `launchExperience.sh`: launch the execution of the application, retrieve the data and generate the graphs in the [`python/output`](https://github.com/antoinebqt/TER/tree/master/python/output) folder
-  - `requirements1.sh`: install Docker
+  - `mnk-requirements1.sh`: install Docker for Minikube
-  - `requirements2.sh`: install Kubectl, Minikube, Helm, Python packages and Ansible
+  - `mnk-requirements2.sh`: install Kubectl, Minikube, Helm, Python packages and Ansible
-  - `deployAll.sh`: deploy the application, Kafka, Prometheus and Grafana
-  - `cleanCluster.sh`: delete kubernetes ressources
-  - `uninstall.sh`: delete kubernetes ressources and uninstall Docker, Kubectl, Minikube, Helm, Python packages and Ansible
-  - `deployApp.sh`, `deployKafka.sh`, `deployPrometheus.sh` allow to deploy each element separately

 ---

-### First configuration on a clean machine
+### First configuration with Minikube on a single, clean machine
-You must be in the root folder to use the scripts.
+NB: You must be in the root folder to use the scripts.

+#### Requirements
+- 18 CPU cores
+- 18 GB of RAM

+#### Steps

-- Execute the following command in ordrer to be able to **execute all the scripts**
+- Execute the following command in order to be able to **execute all the scripts**
 ```bash
 chmod +x scripts/chmodAll.sh && scripts/chmodAll.sh
 ```
-- Install Docker
+- **Install** Docker
 ```bash
 scripts/mnk-requirements1.sh
 ```
 - Once the previous script is done, **exit** the machine and **reconnect** to it in order to update the Docker users group, thus avoiding using the `sudo su` command everytime

 - Install Kubectl, Minikube, Helm, Python packages and Ansible
 ```bash
 scripts/mnk-requirements2.sh